vjovanov/actormig/actor-migration.md

 ## Step by Step Guide for Migration to Akka

 In this chapter we will go through 5 phases of actor migration.
-After each phase you should be able to run and test your code.
-After completion of the last phase you should be able to have exactly the same functionality on Akka code base.
+Each phase is designed in a such way that you can test your code to check if everything is still OK in your system.
+After completion of the last phase you should be able to have the same functionality but on Akka code base.

 ### 1. Everything as an Actor
 Scala Actors provide public access to multiple types of actors.
 They are organized in the hierarchy and each subclass provides slight richer functionality.
 To make migration easier first step will be to change each type of actor that is used in the project to actual class `Actor`.
 This migration step should not be complicated since the `Actor` class is located at the bottom of the hierarchy and provides broadest functionality.